What Is Lean? A Practical Guide to Lean Thinking and Management

 “We define TPS as an organizational culture of highly engaged people solving problems or innovating to drive performance.”

-That definition matters because it puts people and culture first — not tools, not projects, not software.
+I like that definition because it starts with people and culture instead of tools.
 Jamie also describes TPS as mainly a philosophy.

 Since Toyota, the same principles have been applied across manufacturing, healthcare, government, banking, software, and startups.
 The industry changes.
-The principles don't.
+The principles hold up.

 The Two Pillars of Lean